zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 2.10.3 – Add Relationship

-Use the “drop down” on the right side of the screen to select “Product” and check to make sure that “Product” is on the “One” side and “ProductOrderLine” is on the “Many” side of the relationship.
+Use the “drop down” on the right side of the screen to select “Product Order” and check to make sure that “Product Order” is on the “One” side and “ProductOrderLine” is on the “Many” side of the relationship.
 Click “Create Relationship” (default values are ok).